damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 `CI/CD Pipelines`.
 Navigating to `CI/CD Pipelines` will show you one page with all the settings that were previously spread across the 4 original pages.

+As we work on merging settings together, we are also working to improve the UX of these pages in order to make it easier to navigate.
+[Contribute to the issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/28451) and watch for updates in the upcoming releases!

 [8.16]: https://about.gitlab.com/2017/01/22/gitlab-8-16-released/

 ![Improved settings navigation in GitLab 8.17](/images/8_17/settings_new.png){: .shadow}